sjmxschm/ml_dl_wave_inversion/README.md

 separate folder with respective naming which will be walked through in the following.
 There is a visualization of the repo structure below too.

-- `analysis_sklearn` contains the machine learning inversion procedure based on Scikit-Learn
+- `analysis_sklearn` contains the machine learning inversion procedure based on scikit-learn
 - `analysis_disp_curves` incorporates the conversion of dispersion curves extracted from a dispersion curve calculator (like [DLR dispersion calculator](https://www.dlr.de/zlp/en/desktopdefault.aspx/tabid-14332/24874_read-61142/)) into the right format and domain, e.g. from a phase speed - frequency representation into a